Multimodal Large Language Model driven Radiology Report Generation with Clinical Knowledge Enhancement: Method

 \subsection{Clinical quality reinforcement learning}

-We employ a clinical quality reinforcement learning (CQRL) scheme to further refine the report generator $G(\cdot)$ after completing the supervised learning as above (see also Sec.~\ref{sec:model_training}).
-In the RL process, the parameters of the LLM-driven visual feature extractor $E(\cdot)$ are frozen.
+Radiologists use report knowledge to write reports that are both clinically accurate and professionally standardized.
+Similarly, AI model also needs the report knowledge to transform extracted visual features into high-quality radiology reports.
+Therefore, we employ a clinical quality reinforcement learning (CQRL) scheme to further refine the report generator $G(\cdot)$ (\ie the visual transfer module and the multimodal decoder in Sec.~\ref{sec:report_generator}) after completing the supervised learning as above (see also Sec.~\ref{sec:model_training}).
+During the RL process, the parameters of other components in our MLLM-RRG are frozen.

-Using current metrics (\eg BLEU~\cite{papineni2002bleu}) can not well evaluate the generated report against the significant or insignificant errors written by radiologists.
-We employ the RadCliQ~\cite{yu2023evaluating}, which serves as a surrogate feedback for the radiologists, as the reward function $Reward(\cdot)$ in the RL process.
-It is composed of four metrics BLUE~\cite{papineni2002bleu}, BertScore~\cite{zhang2019bertscore}, CheXbert vector similarity~\cite{smit2020chexbert}, and RadGraph F1~\cite{jain2021radgraph}, and a fitting network over them to achieve the optimum combination.
-In this way, the achieved RadCliQ can better reflect the clinical relevance between the generated and written reports.
+Conventional evaluation metrics (\eg BLEU~\cite{papineni2002bleu}) fail to adequately reflect the clinically significant errors (\ie, errors that might change diagnosis, assessment, or patient management~\cite{yu2023evaluating}) in the generated reports.
+To address it, we employ the RadCliQ~\cite{yu2023evaluating}, which serves as a surrogate feedback for the radiologists, as the reward function $Reward(\cdot)$ in the RL process.
+RadCliQ is composed of four metrics, including BLEU~\cite{papineni2002bleu}, BertScore~\cite{zhang2019bertscore}, CheXbert vector similarity~\cite{smit2020chexbert}, and RadGraph F1~\cite{jain2021radgraph}, and employs a fitting network over them to achieve the optimal combination.
+In this way, the model is explicitly guided to reduce clinically significant errors during RL, thereby improving the clinical quality of the generated reports.

 Similar to the proximal policy optimization (PPO)~\cite{schulman2017proximal} used in RLHF~\cite{ouyang2022training}, we also use PPO to update model parameters.
 First, we need to duplicate the report generator $G(\cdot)$ by creating two versions, one is the reference report generator $G_{ref}(\cdot)$ whose parameters are frozen, and the other is the model updated through PPO, defined as $G_{PPO}(\cdot)$.
 We employ two losses, the reward loss to improve the model and the KL divergence loss to ensure that the outputs of two models do not diverge significantly.